subhram-rana-1/comp/CHROME_EXTENSION_DESCRIPTION.md

 # Chrome Extension Description

-Transform your reading experience with ComprehensionAI, an intelligent Chrome extension powered by advanced AI (OpenAI/ChatGPT) that enhances vocabulary, comprehension, and multilingual learning in real-time.
-Whether you're reading content in English, Arabic, Spanish, French, Hindi, Chinese, Japanese, German, Portuguese, Italian, Russian, or any other language, ComprehensionAI acts as your personal AI tutor, making complex text accessible and helping you learn effortlessly.
+Transform your reading experience with ExplainAI, an intelligent Chrome extension powered by advanced AI (OpenAI/ChatGPT) that enhances vocabulary, comprehension, and multilingual learning in real-time.
+Whether you're reading content in English, Arabic, Spanish, French, Hindi, Chinese, Japanese, German, Portuguese, Italian, Russian, or any other language, ExplainAI acts as your personal AI tutor, making complex text accessible and helping you learn effortlessly.

 🎯 Key Features: